Hän: Etymology

-History of the Hän
+History

 The Hän were one of the last Northern Athabascan groups to have contact with European peoples.
 In 1851 Robert Campbell from the Hudson's Bay Company became the first white man known to have entered Han territory, when he traveled from Fort Selkirk to Fort Yukon.
 It was not until 1873 and 1874 (after the United States purchase of Alaska), that two trading posts were set up.
 One was established by Moses Mercier, a former employee of the Hudson's Bay Company, in Belle Isle across the Eagle River.
 The other, Fort Reliance, was established on the Yukon, just below the mouth of the Klondike River, near Dawson, by two Alaska Commercial Company traders, Leroy N. McQuesten and Frank Bonifield.
 Gradually trading with whites resulted in the Han shifting from their traditional fishing-hunting economy to a fur-trapping economy, as they grew increasingly reliant on such European goods as guns, clothing, and canvas from 1887 to 1895.